peterhanania/Pogy/README.md

 ## About

-Pogy is a discontinued discord bot that took over 4 months of work to make.
+Pogy is a discord bot that took over 4 months of work to make.
 I decided to make the bot open sourced to whoever wants to run a copy in their server!
 You can click [this](https://pogy.xyz/invite) link to invite the official Bot!
 Also, you can join the official [Pogy's Support Server](https://pogy.xyz/support) for assistance.

 If you liked this repository, feel free to leave a star ⭐ and follow me, it actually means a lot.